emyl3/To-Do-List/README.md

 Each task can be toggled between complete and incomplete status with the checkbox.

 ## Usage
-Run npm install and set up the database according to database.sql file.
+Run `npm install` and set up the database according to database.sql.

 # Authors
 - elisa lee